 I grew up in a household full of aunts and uncles (besides yours truly, my grandmother raised nine children of her own), and as a child, I witnessed many games of "Baduk."
 Baduk is a strategic board game played on a grid of black lines.
 At grandmother's, we had a beautiful Baduk set with playing stones made out of genuine clamshell (for the white pieces) and slate (for the black pieces).
 I was too young to play, so I would behave for the most part and watch the adults play.

-But unbeknownst to the grown-ups, the Baduk set became my plaything when they were not around.
+Unbeknownst to the grown-ups, the Baduk set became my plaything when they were not around.
 It was primarily a visual preoccupation; I would arrange and rearrange the playing pieces on the game board, in different formations and configurations.
 Surprisingly, or not, I do not deviate much from these early pastimes in my current work, as I engross myself in minute adjustment and placement of individual dot elements.

 VISIT TO THE TAPSA TEMPLE